 The men of the 47th Pennsylvania were the soldiers given the high honor of firing the salute over his grave.

-On 1 November 1862, the 47th Pennsylvania helped another black man escape Beaufort’s hardship by adding 30-year-old Thomas Haywood to the kitchen staff of Company H. Described as a 5 feet 4 inch-tall laborer with black hair, black eyes and a black complexion, he was officially mustered in as an Under Cook at Morganza, Louisiana on 22 June 1864, and served until the expiration of his own three-year term of service on 31 October 1865.
+On 1 November 1862, the 47th Pennsylvania helped another Black man escape from slavery near Beaufort when they added thirty-year-old Thomas Haywood to the kitchen staff of Company H. Described as a 5′ 4″-tall laborer with black hair, black eyes and a black complexion, he was officially mustered in as an Undercook at Morganza, Louisiana on 22 June 1864, and served until the expiration of his own three-year term of service on 31 October 1865.

 Much of 1863 for the 47th was spent protecting federal installations in Florida as part of the 10th Corps, Department of the South.
 Companies A, B, C, E, G, and I garrisoned Fort Taylor in Key West while Companies D, F, H, and K were stationed at Fort Jefferson off Florida’s coast in the Dry Tortugas.